vartolas/rejuvenate/README.md

 Here at Rejuvenate, we believe in sharing fitness, nutrition, and sleep advice in our journey to good health.

+# What Libraries Did We Use?

+- MaterialUI (to improve the appearance of the login page)
+- Bootstrap (for the navigation bar and add image buttons)
+- Chart.js (for creating bar graphs)

 # Login Page

 (TODO: insert jpg of login page here)